python-trio/trio/docs/source/reference-core.rst

 If you have an async generator that wants to ``yield`` from within a nursery or cancel scope, your best bet is to refactor it to be a separate task that communicates over memory channels.
-The ``trio_util`` package offers a `decorator that does this for you automatically
+The ``trio_util`` package offers a `decorator that does this for you transparently
 <https://trio-util.readthedocs.io/en/latest/#trio_util.trio_async_generator>`__.

 For more discussion, see